 FIRST LEGO League (FLL) is the middle school level of FIRST, ages 9 to 14.
+Their season kicks off in late September and ends with a Championship Tournament.

+Winners of the tournament could earn a spot at the World Championships.

-Their season kicks off in late September, and ends with a Championship Tournament at the University of Rochester in early December.
+FIRST Tech Challenge is for grades 7 to 9 (in Penfield District), building a robot that is smaller than an FRC robot with a pre-made kit.
+Their season kicks off in early September and ends with a Championship Tournament in early December.
 Winners of the tournament earn a spot at the World Championships.

-FIRST Tech Challenge is for grades 7 to 12, building a robot that is smaller than an FRC robot with a pre-made kit.
-Their season kicks off in early September, and ends with a Championship Tournament in early December.
-Winners of the tournament earn a spot at the World Championships.

-To meet the achievement goal, each new student must get at least 5 FLL Jr., FLL or FTC credits, and each returning student must get at least 10 FLL Jr., FLL or FTC credits.
-This can be volunteering at any of the kickoff events or Tournaments, mentoring a team, doing a robot demo or a camp for a team, or helping at any other FIRST Team 1511 FLL Jr./FLL/FTC related activity, such as the Penfield FLL Qualifier (our FLL Qualifier).
+To meet the achievement goal, each new student must get at least 10 FIRST Involvement credits, and each returning student must get at least 20 FIRST Involvement credits.
+This can be volunteering at any of the kickoff events or Tournaments, mentoring a team, doing a robot demo or a camp for a team, or helping at any other FIRST Team 1511 FLL/FTC related activity, such as the Penfield FLL Qualifier (our FLL Qualifier).

-3.1.8 Parental Involvement
+3.2.9.
+Parental Involvement